REST API Documentation

 Step 3: Download the Attachment File

-Download the file using the following endpoint:
+Download Attachment file using the endpoint:

-When creating Relationships between items in Jama Connect, API Users sometimes experience API behavior which appears to contradict my Project Relationship rules, resulting in a “Bad Request” and a “Relationship violates rules configured for the project: from item ID: X, to item ID: Y”
+When creating Relationships between items in Jama Connect, API Users sometimes experience API behavior that appears to contradict my Project Relationship rules, resulting in a “Bad Request” and a “Relationship violates rules configured for the project: from item ID: X, to item ID: Y”

 Two things to pay attention to here:

-1. API request directions From-To matters!
+- API request directions From-To matters!

 API request directions From-To matters!